zWolfrost/spoteasy/README.md

 - **v1.1.0**: Added "searchTrack" method, declaration file & bugfixes.
 Removed minified version.

 - **v1.2.0**: Added "tracksParser" parser, and placed it as the default parser of the "request" method.

+- **v1.3.0**: Added "precautionSeconds" option on constructor.
+Also added "refresh_timeout", "expires_now_in" and "auto_refresh" token properties.

 &nbsp;
 ## Found a bug and/or need help?